remotesynth/certifiedfreshevents/content/events/pixelpalooza-2025.md

 ## Exploring All Web Media

-Media like images, video, audio and documents play a huge role in the experience of the modern web.
-They can make a site interactive and exciting, or weigh it down when not used properly.
-PixelPalooza will explore all the ways we, as developers, can leverage media across our sites and applications.
+What would the web be without media – things like images, video, audio and documents?
+They are what make the web interactive and exciting, but also weigh it down and hurt accessibility and performance when not used properly.
+PixelPalooza will explore all the best practices we, as developers, can leverage media across our sites and applications.

 ## Why Attend?